 He’s a versatile content creator and he’s influencing his audience with his thoughts which are featured as “Mooro k Khayalat” in his videos.
 In a journey of creating content for 10 years, he has now reached 1M subscribers on his YouTube channel and still on his way to inspire more people.

 Irfan Junejo is also a successful vlogger of Pakistan who started his YouTube journey in 2016 with his first video titled “My First Vlog.”
-The journey was started with his home with no equipment, no money and no travel experiences.
+The journey started at his home with no equipment, no money and no travel experiences.
 Despite this, he kept his vlog transparent and kept sharing his days and daily experiences with people.

 Junejo’s content is clean, beautiful, inspiring and touches the beautiful aspects of people and places.
 During his vlogging journey, he travelled to Malaysia, Turkey, London and also unseen and hidden places of Pakistan.